 A rotary drilling rig is most commonly used with mud as the circulating medium.
 Drilling mud removes cuttings from the hole, controls subsurface pressure, cools and lubricates the drill bit and pipe, prevents bore hole walls from caving in, releases drill cuttings at surface, prevents formation damage, provides maximum information from formations penetrated, suspends cuttings when circulation stops, and supports weight of drill string and casing.

 During the drilling process, steel casing is cemented into the hole.
-The casing diameter decreases with depth.
 Eight inches is a typical completion depth diameter.